Germany launches coronavirus app as EU eyes travel revival

 “I’m doing my part,” YouTuber Mori said on his Twitter feed, posting a screenshot of the app.
 Some others grumbled that they needed to upgrade the operating system on their iPhones before they could download the app.

-Although the proximity-tracing technology is new and untested, the 20 million euro ($23 million) cost of developing the Covid-Warn-App pales by comparison with multi-billion-euro fiscal stimulus measures and corporate bailouts.
+Although the proximity-tracing technology is new and untested, the 20 million euro ($23 million) cost of developing the Corona-Warn-App pales by comparison with multi-billion-euro fiscal stimulus measures and corporate bailouts.

 That makes it a relatively cheap bet on supporting the existing system of testing and contact tracing that has already contained the pandemic in Europe’s largest economy.
 Germany reported just 378 COVID-19 cases and nine fatalities on Tuesday.